 Everyone knows Pictionary, but this version turns it up a few holiday-themed notches.
 Split your family up into teams to depict familiar Christmas carols.
 As soon as the team figures out which carol has been drawn, they have to sing the song to score even more points.

 And for some fun Christmas trivia to share at the dinner table, here are 55 Fun Christmas Facts to Get You in the Holiday Spirit.

 Christmas Movie Trivia

 Print out some questions about your favorite Christmas movies, then split your small party into teams and test your knowledge of classics like A Christmas Story and National Lampoon's Christmas Vacation.

 And for another beloved Christmas movie, check out This Is What All the "Home Alone" Kids Look Like Now.

 Name That Carol

 More marshmallows!
 Pick up a few bags of large marshmallows and place a coaster in the center of your table.
-Each guest takes a turn placing a marshmallow on the coaster until they have to start stacking them.
-It’s like Jenga: When the stack of marshmallows falls, that person loses.
+Each person takes a turn placing a marshmallow on the coaster until they have to start stacking them.
+It's like Jenga: When the stack of marshmallows falls, that person loses.

 Holiday Preparedness Pop Quiz